Buying Real Estate in Mexico

-What else to I need to do for closing?
-You will need to prepare to take ownership of the property and anything that that might entail; hiring staff, hiring a property manager, preparing to assume the payment of the bills that correspond to the property once closing has taken place.
-We will provide you with a proration statement prior to closing to show what expenses were prepaid and must be reimbursed by you to the Seller at closing, if any.
+What else do I need to do for closing?
+You will need to prepare to take ownership of the property and anything that might entail; hiring staff, hiring a property manager, preparing to assume the payment of the bills that correspond to the property once closing has taken place.
+We will provide you with a proration statement prior to closing to show what expenses were prepaid and must be reimbursed by you to the Seller at closing if any.

 The closing date is here!
 Finally!
 The closing date is here.
 The Notary office will set the time of closing according to the schedules of both Buyer and Seller and based on the Notary office workload and availability.
 Generally, closings take place after 10 am and before 5 pm.
 Up to three days prior to going to the Notary, the Buyer will usually do a walk-through of the property just to make sure everything is in place.
 Once the Seller leaves the property after the walkthrough, they will not return.